-One of the highlights of The Pottery House is the fact that many items found in (and around) the eatery – including salt shakers, plates, bowls, and even bathroom sinks – have been handcrafted by skilled area artisans.
+One of the highlights of Pottery House Cafe is the fact that many items found in (and around) the eatery – including salt shakers, plates, bowls, and even bathroom sinks – have been handcrafted by skilled area artisans.

 Their impressively large menu offers something for everyone, including:

-- Soups are all served with warm bread from the bakery and include tomato basil, French onion, loaded baked potato, and whatever the soup of the day may be.
+Soups are all served with warm bread from the bakery and include tomato basil, French onion, loaded baked potato, and whatever the soup of the day may be.
 If you’d like, you can order your soup served in a homemade bread bowl.

-- Combos offer match-ups like soup with a country ham sandwich, soup with a chicken salad sandwich, and soup with a pimento cheese sandwich.
+Combos offer match-ups like soup with a country ham sandwich, soup with a chicken salad sandwich, and soup with a pimento cheese sandwich.
 If you’d prefer to build a combo of your own, that’s okay too.
 For example, you can easily make it a strawberry spinach salad and loaded baked potato.
 The restaurant makes it easy for you to customize.

-- Other options include chicken tenders, grilled chicken breast, fried catfish, grilled garden panini, shaved country ham sandwich, grilled club, cheese steak sandwich, rib eye steak sandwich (topped with peppers, caramelized onions, mushrooms, and melted provolone cheese), roast beef sandwich, chicken salad sandwich, pulled pork barbeque sandwich, fried green tomato BLT, and a chicken quesadilla wrap.
-Burgers are plentiful and feature black angus, potter’s, smokehouse, and pimento burgers.
+Other options include chicken tenders, grilled chicken breast, fried catfish, grilled garden panini, shaved country ham sandwich, grilled club, cheese steak sandwich, rib-eye steak sandwich (topped with peppers, caramelized onions, mushrooms, and melted provolone cheese), roast beef sandwich, chicken salad sandwich, pulled pork barbeque sandwich, fried green tomato BLT, and a chicken quesadilla wrap.
+Burgers are plentiful and feature black Angus, potter’s, smokehouse, and pimento burgers.

-- Specialties include the buttermilk chicken melt, spring chicken gumbo, vegetable plate, shrimp and grits, grilled salmon, praline grilled pork chops, bacon and blue chopped steak, and the Old Mill Sirloin.
+Specialties include the buttermilk chicken melt, spring chicken gumbo, vegetable plate, shrimp and grits, grilled salmon, praline grilled pork chops, bacon and blue chopped steak, and the Old Mill Sirloin.
 You can eat them as they’re served or add sautéed mushrooms, onions, peppers, or garlic for a small upcharge.

-One interesting aspect of dining at The Pottery House is how many side dishes you can enjoy as an appetizer, with your meal, or as a dessert.
+One interesting aspect of dining at The Pottery House Cafe is how many side dishes you can enjoy as an appetizer, with your meal, or as a dessert.
 For example, the moment you walk through the doors there is a good chance you will notice the aroma of baked apples and cinnamon.
 Their cinnamon apples are one of those dishes you can enjoy before, during, or after your meal.
 There’s also their signature jalapeno corn pudding and cinnamon raisin pecan bread – two more examples of delicious options available at any point in the meal.

 Bread lovers will appreciate the fact that there are so many freshly made breads to choose from, including sourdough, honey wheat, the aforementioned cinnamon raisin pecan, multi-grain, green olive, and onion rye.